-- 1) Launch the Management Console - 2) Click File/Manage an Instance to select the instance of Ad Hoc - 3) Click Tools / Database Administration to launch the utility - 4) On the Scheduling Service tab, select the scheduler (Windows or Logi Scheduling Service) - 5) Click on Save
+- 1) Launch the Management Console. - 2) Click File/Manage an Instance to select the instance of Ad Hoc. - 3) Click Tools → Database Administration to launch the utility. - 4) On the Scheduling Service tab, select the Windows Task Scheduler. - 5) Click Save.

-8) Verify the new instance
+8. Verify the new instance:

 - a.
-Login - b.
-If there is a parent application, is it able to launch Ad Hoc in the new instance - c.
-Run the Upgrade Manager in the Management Console to verify that everything ported properly - d.
-Run the Diagnostic Tool from the Management Console and review the results
+Login. - b.
+If there is a parent application, is it able to launch Ad Hoc in the new instance. - c.
+Run the Upgrade Manager in the Management Console to verify that everything ported properly. - d.
+Run the Diagnostic Tool from the Management Console and review the results.

-New Server Migration
+"New Server" Migration